ory/docs/README.md

 [The "Examples" page](https://www.ory.sh/docs/examples) provides an overview of Ory examples.
 To add a new example or modify existing entries:

-1. Open `examples-content.tsx` in `docs/src/pages/_assets/`.
+1. Open `examples-content.tsx` in `src/pages/_assets/`.
 2. Copy the following snippet and append it to the correct array (either official, community, or self-hosting examples):

     ```tsx
     {
-          title: 'Protect a Page with Login: NextJs/React', //Your example title goes here
+          title: "Protect a Page with Login: NextJs/React", //Your example title goes here
-          language: 'typescript',                           //The main programming language of your example
+          language: "typescript",                           //The main programming language of your example
-          author: 'ory',                                    //The author's GitHub handle
+          author: "ory",                                    //The author's GitHub handle
           tested: true,                                     //Is the example in ory/examples or ory/docs and has automated tests?
-          repo: 'https://github.com/ory/docs/tree/master/code-examples/protect-page-login/nextjs', //The repo containing the example code
+          repo: "https://github.com/ory/docs/tree/master/code-examples/protect-page-login/nextjs", //The repo containing the example code
-          docs: 'https://www.ory.sh/docs/guides/protect-page-login/next.js'                        //Documentation for the example, can be README, blog article or similar
+          docs: "https://www.ory.sh/docs/guides/protect-page-login/next.js",                       //Documentation for the example, can be README, blog article or similar
         },
     ```